 Richard Hughes-Jones, Technical Customer Support Manager, DANTE - "To improve the way we deal with disease, disasters and other natural challenges, we need to understand more about our world - how it works and how it's changing.
 If we're going to make life better for people, we have to learn to share our knowledge and our skills.
 The answer lies in working together effectively.
-R&E networking is important because it provides a platform that enables better cooperation, collaboration and integration within and between geographically dispersed research and education communities."
+R&E networking is important because it provides perspective, R&E networks provide new a platform that enables better cooperation, collaboration and integration within and between geographically dispersed research and education communities."